finmath/finmath-lib/README.md

 ### Building finmath lib

--    To build finmath lib for Java 8 use src/main/java
+-    To build finmath lib for Java 11 use src/main/java
--    To build finmath lib for java 6 use src/main/java-6
+-    To build finmath lib for Java 8 use src/main/java8

-These builds may be performed via Maven the profiles "java-8" and "java-6".
+These builds may be performed via Maven the profiles "java-11" and "java-8".
-The eclipse project file is pre-configured to Java 8.
+The eclipse project file is pre-configured to Java 11.

 #### Maven build

-The maven pom defaults to the Java 8 build.
-To build finmath lib for Java 6 use the maven profile "java-6".
+The maven pom defaults to the Java 11 build.
+To build finmath lib for Java 8 use the maven profile "java-8".

 Repositories